 This type of laxative is often recommended when bulk-forming laxatives on their own aren’t effective.
 They increase the amount of water in the bowel using a process called osmosis, which helps to soften stools.
 The main types of osmotic laxatives are lactulose and macrogols (lactulose is available in over-the-counter products, whereas macrogols are available on prescription).
 Macrogols work faster than lactulose, and are often prescribed for severe cases of constipation (they should only be used with your doctor’s supervision).

-Available over-the-counter products and on prescription, these work by stimulating the muscle in the wall of the large bowel to push more forcefully.
-They act relatively quickly, within 8-12 hours, but can sometimes cause abdominal cramps.
+Available over-the-counter at pharmacies and on prescription, these work by stimulating the muscle in the wall of the large bowel to push more forcefully.
+They act relatively quickly, within 6-12 hours, but can sometimes cause abdominal cramps.
 They include bisacodyl, glycerol, senna and sodium picosulfate.

 In most mild cases of constipation, the first laxative to try is a bulk-forming one, then if that doesn’t clear your constipation you could try lactulose, the osmotic laxative (or a combination of lactulose and a fibre supplement).
 A stimulant laxative is often recommended if your stools aren’t hard, but you’re having difficulties passing them.
 Macrogols-type stimulant laxatives, on the other hand, are usually reserved for more severe cases of constipation.